Online vs Professional IQ Tests: Which Should You Take?

 - Potential inflation: Some tests deliberately give high scores to flatter users

-High-Quality Online Tests
+Stronger Online Tests

-Low-Quality Online Tests
+Weaker Online Tests

 - May systematically inflate scores to please users

-- Should be considered entertainment only
+- Should be read as entertainment only

 Red Flags for Bad Tests